 Jazz Studies; Free Improvisation; Sound Studies; Historical Ethnomusicology; Music and Urban Space; Archival Theory

-As a jazz scholar and musicologist, I am fascinated by music’s impact on cultural, political, and sensory networks.
+As a jazz scholar and musicologist, I examine music’s impact on cultural, political, and sensory networks.
 My most sustained research centers on the late 20th century African American avant garde, particularly improvising musicians in New York City.
-In 2017, I published a book titled The Loft Scene: Improvising New York in the 1970s, which chronicles an explosion of experimental venues that sprang up inside of the city’s crumbling industrial buildings.
+In 2017, I published a book titled Loft Jazz: Improvising New York in the 1970s, which chronicles an explosion of experimental venues that sprang up inside of the city’s crumbling industrial buildings.
 Through a combination of ethnographic and archival methodologies, the work provides a detailed historical account, while simultaneously tracing a series of discursive threads that continue to resonate today.
-An article drawn from this work was published in Jazz Research Journal in 2011, and was recently reprinted in the collection The Cultural Politics of Jazz Collectives: This is Our Music (Routledge, 2015).
+I am currently in the process of completing a second book titled Just Beyond Listening: Sound and Affect Outside of the Ear that explores a range of human relationships with sound based on modalities other than listening.
+I am also the current editor-in chief of the journal Jazz and Culture (housed at Pitt and published by the University of Illinois Press) that published studies of jazz from a variety of interdisciplinary methodologies.

 - Music, Media, and the Archive: Jazz Collections of Pittsburgh